cau777/aerial-ops-challenge/README.md

 #### How new messages are handled
 The most popular approach to handling incoming data is to use a technology that allows for persistent connections (like WebSockets or ServerSentEvents).
 They tend to minimize data transfer between the client and the server.
-However, I decided to use the default refetch behaviour of react-query as bringing a new communication protocol would add too much complexity (we already have HTTP and tRPC).
+However, I decided to use the default refetch behaviour of react-query, as bringing a new communication protocol would add too much complexity (we already have HTTP and tRPC).

 #### How image upload works